 Certain risk factors increase the probability of an individual suffering trauma.
 A person who is under significant stress or who has recently suffered a loss is at greater risk for being traumatized by an experience; individuals who have suffered childhood trauma are also more susceptible to trauma as adults.

 Symptoms of Trauma

-Not only are there many events and stressors that can cause trauma, but people also react in many different ways to a traumatic experience.
-People who are dealing with the effects of trauma shouldn’t feel like their symptoms are wrong or abnormal.
-There is a wide range of emotional and physical effects.
-A few symptoms of trauma include:
+People react in many different ways to a traumatic experience.
+Those dealing with the effects of trauma shouldn’t feel like their symptoms are wrong or abnormal.
+Symptoms of trauma may include:

 - Nightmares or insomnia

 - Shock or denial